A new method that automatically regularizes scattering amplitudes

-\s{Introduction} The laws of classical and quantum mechanics provide a satisfactory description of the behavior of a system if the system has a small number of interacting particles (modes).
-However, when the number of interacting particles in a system becomes large an effective description of the behavior of the system necessitates postulation of new laws, namely the laws of statistical mechanics.
-In the words of Landau and Lifshitz \cite{lali}, these new statistical laws ``{\it are of a different kind}'' and ``{\it cannot in any way be reduced to purely mechanical laws}''.
-Further, the statistical mechanical laws, which are based largely on combinatorial arguments, are applicable regardless of the nature of the microscopic interactions among the constituent particles in the system, and must be incorporated into any theory that seeks to describe the behavior of a system with a large number of interacting degrees of freedom.
+\begin{appendices} \s{\colb{Gibbs factor}} In this Appendix we present a heuristic derivation of \ct{2p5} based on the interpretation of a quantum field as a system with a large number of interacting degrees of freedom.
+While the behavior of a system with a small number of degrees of freedom is satisfactorily described by the laws of classical and quantum mechanics, as is well known, an effective description of the behavior of a system with a large number of degrees of freedom necessitates the postulation of new laws, namely the laws of statistical mechanics.
+These new statistical laws ``{\it are of a different kind}'' and ``{\it cannot in any way be reduced to purely mechanical laws}'' \cite{lali}.

 A quantum field has infinitely many degrees of freedom.
 Hence the behavior of quantum fields is constrained not only by the laws that govern the microscopic local interactions among their modes but also by the laws of statistical mechanics that emerge as a result of the collective interactions of the infinitely many modes.
-However, the calculational procedure that is currently used to compute the scattering amplitudes in quantum field theory relies only on the details of microscopic interactions among fields, and is not constrained by the laws of statistical mechanics.
-In this paper, we describe a new framework in which the laws of statistical mechanics are incorporated into the theory of quantum fields.
-An immediate consequence of constraining the interactions among quantum fields with the laws of statistical mechanics is that the scattering amplitudes are rendered naturally divergence-free.

-We present an overview of the new framework below, deferring the details to later sections.
 An interacting quantum field can be regarded as a system that is in thermal and diffusive contact with the other quantum fields.
 Specifically, let $\lrc{{\cal Q}\so, {\cal Q}\sw, \ldots}$ be the set of all quantum fields that coinhabit spacetime.
 Then, we can regard an arbitrary quantum field, say $\cls=\lrc{{\cal Q}\so}$, as our system of interest and the complement $\clr\uu {\cls}=\lrc{{\cal Q}\sw, {\cal Q}\sr, \ldots}$ as the reservoir with which the system is in thermal and diffusive contact.
 Being in thermal and diffusive contact, the system can exchange both energy and particles with the reservoir.